avvydomains/technical-documentation/contracts/overview.md

 ### Interacting with Contracts

-Our [Client Libraries](/libraries/clients/) are the best way to interact with the contracts.
-The libraries handle the complexities of interacting with the contracts.
-Users wishing to directly query contract methods can also do so via the Client Libraries.
+Our [Resolution Utils Contracts](/contracts/resolution-utils/) are the best way to interact with the overall system.
+These contracts have simple interfaces for resolving values on .avax names.

 ### Deployments